kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(3\) A 6-dB power density margin under worst-case conditions.

-\(j\) *Command control system monitoring and control.* A command control system must provide for monitoring and control of the system from the flight safety system displays and controls required by §417.307(f), including real-time selection of a transmitter, transmitter site, communication circuits, and antenna configuration.
+\(j\) *Command control system monitoring and control.* A command control system must provide for monitoring and control of the system from the flight safety system displays and controls required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.307   Support systems.|§417.307]](f), including real-time selection of a transmitter, transmitter site, communication circuits, and antenna configuration.

 \(k\) *Command transmitter system.* For each launch, a command transmitter system must: